excilsploft/excilsploft/data.md

   year: 2019-Present
   title: Principal Software Engineer/Devops Engineer
   workitems:
-  - 'Architected, automated, deployed and maintains CI/CD system and site-hosting environment'
+  - 'Architected, automated, deployed and maintains CI/CD systems and site-hosting environment'
   - 'Developed build and deploy pipelines for 30+ repos in both Jenkins and Github Actions'
   - 'Wrote utilities for monitoring and managing buildsystems and build infrastructure'